yukicyk/nanopore-bac-genome-assembly/docs/SOP_ONT_bacterial_WGS.md

 The workflow is executed using a single `snakemake` command.

 1.  **Step 1: Convert Manifests to a Sample Sheet**
     - The pipeline will automatically perform this step.
-It reads all manifests in `data/manifests/` and generates the primary pipeline input file: `config/samples.tsv` (Schema B).
+It reads all manifests in `data/manifests/` and generates the primary pipeline input file: `config/samples.tsv`.
 This is handled by the `build_samples_from_manifests` rule.

 2.  **Step 2: (Optional) Fetch Public Data**
-    - If any sample in `config/samples.tsv` is missing a local read path but has a `biosample_accession`, the `resolve_samples` rule will attempt to download the data from NCBI SRA.
+    - If any sample in `config/samples.tsv` is missing a local read path but has a `biosample` or `srrs`, the `resolve_samples` rule will attempt to download the data from NCBI SRA.
     - This generates the final, authoritative sample sheet: `config/samples.resolved.tsv`.

 3.  **Step 3: Execute the Full Pipeline**